uwk2007/resumeTeX/README.md

 Then you can open the project in your favorite LaTeX editor.

 For English resume, edit `english.tex` and compile it with pdfLaTeX.

+For ATS invisible text, edit content following `% For ATS systems`.

 ## License